Barry, Vale of Glamorgan

-Barry (/ˈbæri/; Y Barri; /cy/) is a town and community in the Vale of Glamorgan, Wales.
+Barry (/ˈbæri/; Y Barri; /cy/) is a coastal town and community in the Vale of Glamorgan, Wales.
 It is on the north coast of the Bristol Channel approximately 9 mi south-southwest of Cardiff.
 Barry is a seaside resort, with attractions including several beaches and the resurrected Barry Island Pleasure Park.
-According to Office for National Statistics 2021 estimate data, the population of Barry was 56,605.
+According to the 2021 census, the population of Barry was 56,605.

 The town of Barry has absorbed its larger neighbouring villages of Cadoxton and Barry Island.
 It grew significantly from the 1880s with the development of Barry Docks, which, in 1913, was the largest coal port in the world.

 Etymology

 The origin of the town's name is disputed.
 It may derive from the sixth-century Saint Baruc who was buried on Barry Island where a ruined chapel was dedicated to him.
 Alternatively, the name may derive from Welsh bar, meaning "hill, summit".
 The name in Welsh Y Barri includes the definite article.